Pitt Basketball holds its annual Maggie Dixon Heart Health Fair and Blue-Gold Scrimmage.

 A 2011 graduate of North Canyon High School in Phoenix, Ariz. where he played basketball for head coach Mike O'Guinn...Two-time All-Metro League selection...Concluded his two-year varsity career with an 18.7 points, 6.0 assists and 2.4 steals per game averages...Ranked among Arizona's top three players in 3-point shooting as both a senior and junior...Won 3-point shootout championship as a senior...Two-time team captain...Averaged 16.1 points, 7.3 assists and 2.7 steals per game as a senior...Finished with 21.3 points, 4.7 assists and 2.1 steals per game averages as a junior...Played with the Arizona Rebels AAU team from 2006-11...Averaged 18.6 points, 5.2 assists and 3.9 steals per game with the Rebels...Four-year honor roll student...Key Club Vice President.

-Born Michael Henry Lecak on April 25, 1992...Son of Mike Lecak and Susan Hufnagel of Phoenix, Ariz....Has two sisters--Danielle and Kristen and one nephew Robert...Mother played basketball at Robert Morris...Father played basketball at Penn State-McKeesport...Lists Pittsburgh as his hometown even though he grew up in Phoenix, Ariz....Concluded high school career with a 3.6 grade point average...Happiest and most gratifying moment in sports was making the Pitt basketball team...Plans to be a coach someday...When he was younger, he pretended to be Steve Nash or Pete Maravich...Best athlete he has ever competed against was James Harden at Arizona State's open gym...Plans to major in mathematics and business.
+Born Michael Henry Lecak on April 25, 1992...Son of Mike Lecak and Susan Hufnagel of Phoenix, Ariz....Has two sisters--Danielle and Kristen and one nephew Robert...Mother played basketball at Robert Morris...Father played basketball at Penn State-McKeesport...Lists Pittsburgh as his hometown even though he grew up in Phoenix, Ariz....Concluded high school career with a 3.6 grade point average...Happiest and most gratifying moment in sports was making the Pitt basketball team...Plans to be a coach someday...When he was younger, he pretended to be Steve Nash or Pete Maravich...Best athlete he has ever competed against was James Harden at Arizona State's open gym...Sociology major with mathematics minor.